-Deciding between the Galaxy Watch Active and the Apple Watch Series 3
+Should you buy the Galaxy Watch Active or the Apple Watch Series 3?

 Cons

-- No cellular connectivity
+- No LTE connectivity

 - Heart-rate tracking is basic

-The Apple Watch Series 3 may not be marketed as a fitness smartwatch, but it can serve as one.
-You'll have nearly a day of battery life, built-in GPS, health and fitness tracking, superior app support, music storage with Apple Music, and optional cellular connectivity.
+The Apple Watch Series 3 isn't marketed as a fitness smartwatch, but it can serve as one.
+Plus, you'll have nearly a day of battery life, built-in GPS, health and fitness tracking, superior app support, music storage with Apple Music, and optional cellular connectivity.

 Pros